-The data show that without including "major events" (such as hurricanes or winter ice storms), customers served by investor-owned utilities experienced an average of 2 hours and 12 minutes without power each year.
-Cooperative utility customers were without power even more: on average, they experienced 2 hours and 43 minutes of outages.
-Public power customers, on the other hand, experienced less than one hour without power.
-When major event disruptions are included, these numbers become even more pronounced in favor of public power.
+The data show that, without including "major events" (such as hurricanes or winter ice storms), the average electric customer in the United States is without power for just over 2 hours and 20 minutes each year.
+Public power customers, on average, experienced less than one hour without power.